kalyanteja/ethereum-gas-fee-alerts/README.md

 # What

-Do you know an average millenial spends 3.5 hours a day tracking Ethereum gas fees trying to find the best price? :astonished: (Okay, that's totally made up).
+Do you know an average millennial spends 3.5 hours a day tracking Ethereum gas fees trying to find the best price? :astonished: (Okay, that's totally made up).

 But yeah that's how I feel like I've spent a lifetime tracking the gas fees.
 What if you can write a code that does it for you and rings you on your phone if there's an attractive price on offer?